BrownCSCI1230/lab10_shaders/README.md

 > Task: Calculate the light direction vector by subtracting the camera space fragment position from camera space light position

-> Task: Calculate the diffuse intensity as a float by using the dot(vec1, vec2) function in GLSL.
-Make sure to normalize the light and normal vectors before performing this operation!
+> Task: Calculate the diffuse intensity as a float by using the [dot](https://registry.khronos.org/OpenGL-Refpages/gl4/html/dot.xhtml) function in GLSL.
+Make sure to [normalize](https://registry.khronos.org/OpenGL-Refpages/gl4/html/normalize.xhtml) the light and normal vectors before performing this operation!

 > Task: Integrate the diffuse intensity into your fragment color by calculating a total intensity value given by: ambient + diffuse and multiply this by your object color.